FezzedOne/epsilon-rp/Server rules.md

 The stuff below requires staff approval.
 If in doubt as to whether you need items, characters, factions or whatever approved, ask staff.

--   Heavy weapons (RPGs, LAWs, heavy plasma weapons, vehicular weapons, cannon, artillery, etc.)
+-   Heavy weapons (RPGs, LAWs, heavy plasma weapons, vehicular weapons, cannon, artillery, etc.).
+-   Heavy military vehicles (e.g., tanks, battleships, etc.).
--   Anything made of impervium, black diamonds or diamondoid.
+-   Anything made of impervium, diamondoid or a similar material.
 -   Any items or tech that give you truly superhuman mobility.
 As a guideline, if it lets you fly freely with few restrictions, move like Spider-Man or Batman, or move at vehicular speeds without an actual vehicle, it counts.
 -   Power armour.
 -   Mechs and mechsuits.